Matthew Risman: Fictional character biography

 A trained sniper, Matthew Risman was in the middle of a hit when he suddenly received a call telling him to return to his home.
 Leaving his target, Risman rushed home, dragging his wife and daughter from their home seconds before a mountainside collapsed on it, completely obliterating it.
 As the trio looked at their damaged home, the man who had informed Risman of the coming disaster, William Stryker, appeared.
 Convincing Risman that he had access to knowledge of future events, Stryker recruited Risman into the Purifiers, a group who believed it was their holy mission to eradicate the few mutants who remained following M-Day.

 Following events that Stryker foresaw while tapping into a damaged Nimrod's memory of the future, Stryker and the Purifiers began slaughtering mutants and ex-mutants, attempting to alter the future seen by Nimrod to one where the Purifiers triumphed during their assault on the Xavier Institute.
-Due to a switch between X-23 and Dust, the Purifiers believed they'd eliminated the correct mutants, allowing them to triumph.
+Due to a switch between X-23 and Dust, the Purifiers believed they had eliminated the correct mutants, allowing them to triumph.
 Surprised by the switch, the Purifiers were defeated, Stryker was killed, and Risman was left horribly scarred by an angry Dust.

 Calling Stryker a martyr, Risman has taken up leadership of the Purifiers and is ready to continue his war on mutant-kind.